scottfrasso/bus-factor/README.md

 `npm run start -- --language rust --project_count 50`

-Note: You have to include the `--` after `start`
+Note: You have to include the `--` after `start` so that node knows thats the end of the node options

-It should output something like this
+It should output something like this:

 ```
 project:996.ICU              user:996icu               percentage: 0.78